 Every innovation has been filtered through drivers’ eyes

-you want to be able to know where your next handhold is and how you’re using the space.
+"On the rocks", he says, "you want to be able to know where your next handhold is and how you’re using the space.
 We wanted this instrument panel to be intuitive in the same way, with functions right where they have to be.
-This truck will remove a lot of anxiety for a driver.
+This truck will remove a lot of anxiety for a driver."

 Taking the anxiety out of driving will be critical to recruiting the next generation of drivers.
 Volvo Director of Product Management Fred Whitt says he started taking notes on how to accomplish that back in 2010.